 |Dates:||1984/5 - ???|

 Post-Mortem was the original name for the label.
 The releases were all on tape format, and were likely of questionable quality (at least in retrospect).
-Justin released quite at least 10 Final tapes on this label.
-The other known bands include: Ashenden, Con-Dom, Crusade Mesh, D-Mag 52, Deadpulp, Family Patrol Group, Fern, The Grey Wolves, Last Exit, Mindless Scum, and Unkommuniti.
+Justin released no fewer than 10 Final tapes on this label.
+The other known bands include: Ashenden, Con-Dom, Crusade Mesh, D-Mag 52, Deadpulp, Family Patrol Group, The Grey Wolves, Last Exit, Mindless Scum, and Unkommuniti.
 All had releases at one point, but I believe it ended up being an outlet mainly for Final.
 At the age of 16, it wasn't a full-fledged record label in the modern sense.
+One project, Fern, was Justin's stepfather, Rob Fern who raised him and was part of a project called Anti-Social - more interesting reading, if you care to dive in.

 After a Final lineup change, Justin changed the name to Uprising Produktions, a name that didn't last all too long.
 He changed it back to Post-Mortem Productions and that is where the info ends.